Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Statistical Theory

-Moreover, if $\delta\gtrsim K\sum_{k=1}^K {([\sigma_k^2 s\log(p/s)+\|\B{r}_k\|_2^2]/n_k)} $ is sufficiently large, $\hat{\B{z}}_1=\cdots=\hat{\B{z}}_K$. \end{corollary} \begin{remark} As seen in Corollary~\ref{cor1}, when the underlying oracle has a common support and the oracle error $\sum_{k=1}^K \|\B{r}_k\|_2^2/n_k$ is comparatively small, problem~\eqref{suppHet} is able to achieve a prediction error rate of $\sum_{k=1}^K {(\sigma_k^2 s/n_k)} \log(p/s)$ regardless of the value of $\delta$.
-Note that a sparse linear regression estimator on study $k$ results in prediction error of ${(\sigma_k^2 s/n_k)} \log(p/s)$ (for example, see~\citet[Ch.
-7]{wainwright2019high})---hence, the overall prediction error rate for $K$ separate sparse linear regressions is $\sum_{k=1}^K {(\sigma_k^2 s/n_k)} \log(p/s)$, which is the same as for problem~\eqref{suppHet}.
+Moreover, if $\delta\gtrsim K\sum_{k=1}^K {([\sigma_k^2 s\log(p/s)+\|\B{r}_k\|_2^2]/n_k)} $ is sufficiently large, we have $\hat{\B{z}}_1=\cdots=\hat{\B{z}}_K$. \end{corollary} As seen in Corollary~\ref{cor1}, when the underlying oracle has a common support, problem~\eqref{suppHet} (with sufficiently small $\lambda,\alpha$) is able to achieve a prediction error rate $\sum_{k=1}^K {(\sigma_k^2 s/n_k)} \log(p/s)$ regardless of the value of $\delta$.
+As we discussed in Remark~\ref{new-remark-1}, this is the same rate we would achieve if we were to fit $K$ separate sparse linear regressions.
 However, Corollary~\ref{cor1} additionally provides an upper bound on the support heterogeneity of the solutions to problem~\eqref{suppHet}.
 This even guarantees that the estimator yields solutions with common support if $\delta$ is sufficiently large.
-Corollary~\ref{cor1} is different from the results available for learning $K$ separate sparse regression models, an approach which may not enjoy any guarantee on the support heterogeneity of the final solution.
-This shows the power of the SHR proposed in problem~\eqref{suppHet}. \end{remark}

 In many MTL settings, analysts might acknowledge that the underlying model of the tasks have supports that are close but not exactly identical.
-Although using a common support estimator in such scenarios can lead to interpretable estimators, theoretical guarantees on the performance of the estimator may not be satisfactory (i.e., the oracle error term in Corollary~\ref{cor1} becomes too large) if the true model does not truly have a common support.
+If one were to use a common support estimator, theoretical guarantees on the performance of the estimator may not be satisfactory (i.e., the oracle error term in Corollary~\ref{cor1} becomes too large) if the underlying model does not truly have a common support.
 However, our framework, and in particular the Zbar penalty, allows for different sparsity patterns while still borrowing strength across tasks during variable selection.
 In what follows, we show that this behavior of our estimator leads to solutions that enjoy prediction performance guarantees, and controls the support heterogeneity of the solution.